 All experiences on Temple Square are free of charge.
 Some experiences require a free reservation, and some concerts require free tickets.
 A few select events on Temple Square require paid tickets.
 More information is available on each experience and event, activity, or exhibit.
 See all events, activities, and exhibits.

 Temple Square offers both self-guided and guided tours.
 Visitors to Temple Square are greeted by female volunteer missionaries called “sisters.”
 These volunteers offer free tours and information assistance about Temple Square in more than 40 languages.
 Popular guided tours on Temple Square and the immediate area include the Salt Lake Temple grounds, the Conference Center and auditorium, the Salt Lake Tabernacle, and the Beehive House, historic home of Brigham Young.
 See all tours.

-Restrooms are available throughout Temple Square, the Conference Center, the Joseph Smith Memorial Building, and at the West Gate of Temple Square.
+Restrooms are available throughout Temple Square: at the Conference Center and the west gate of Temple Square.
 Public drinking water fountains are also located throughout the grounds and public buildings.

 Wheelchair access is provided to all the facilities on Temple Square except the Beehive House.
-Wheelchairs are available free of charge for visitors and can be checked out at the Joseph Smith Memorial Building and at the Conference Center.
+Wheelchairs are available free of charge for visitors and can be checked out at the Conference Center.